What personal information crypto casinos may ask for, when KYC can appear, and how to reduce unnecessary data sharing.

 - To withdraw: Government ID, proof of address, sometimes a selfie

-- Typical trigger: First withdrawal, or withdrawals above $2,000-$5,000
+- Typical trigger: First withdrawal, high-value withdrawal, unusual account activity, or compliance review

 Tier 4: Full KYC Required